LJPZebra/OLU/1P_Multicolor_System.md

-To configure the detection path you use the standard ports and configuration of the Scientifica scope.
+To configure the detection path, use the standard ports and configuration of the Scientifica scope.

 * Use a detection objective that is best adapted to your application.
-If you want to install the fast z-scan mode then install the objective with an [objective scanning piezo system](https://www.pifrance.fr/fr/produits/platines-de-nanopositionnement-a-structure-deformable/support-objectif-pifoc-et-scanners-pinano-pour-la-microscopie/p-725-pifoc-objective-scanner-with-long-travel-range-200375/).
-Slow
+If you want to install the fast z-scan mode then attach the objective via an [objective scanning piezo system](https://www.pifrance.fr/fr/produits/platines-de-nanopositionnement-a-structure-deformable/support-objectif-pifoc-et-scanners-pinano-pour-la-microscopie/p-725-pifoc-objective-scanner-with-long-travel-range-200375/).
 <!--- We used an [Olympus 20x objective](https://www.thorlabs.com/catalogpages/Obsolete/2019/N60XW-PF.pdf) in combination with a lens of 150mm focal length as [tube lens](https://www.thorlabs.com/thorproduct.cfm?partnumber=AC254-150-A) to reduce the magnification to 16x for the imaging system. --->
-* Install the filters into the filter wheel
+* Position the filters into the filter wheel adapted to your application.
+For GFP imaging:
      * a [notch filter to block the 488nm laser line](https://www.thorlabs.com/thorproduct.cfm?partnumber=NF488-15)
      * a [GFP Emission Filter](https://www.thorlabs.com/thorproduct.cfm?partnumber=MF525-39).
 * Attach the camera to the camera port.
-We used the [Hamamatsu ORCA-Flash4.0 V3 camera](https://www.hamamatsu.com/content/dam/hamamatsu-photonics/sites/documents/99_SALES_LIBRARY/sys/SCAS0134E_C13440-20CU_tec.pdf)
+In our systel, we use the [Hamamatsu ORCA-Flash4.0 V3 camera](https://www.hamamatsu.com/content/dam/hamamatsu-photonics/sites/documents/99_SALES_LIBRARY/sys/SCAS0134E_C13440-20CU_tec.pdf)

 ### Driving the Light-Sheet Unit